Bead Glossary A to J

 AFRICAN TRADE

-Sometimes called Slave Beads, were decorative beads used between the16th and 20th centuries as a currency to exchange for goods, services and slaves.
-Made mostly by Venetian merchants they were used to ease the passage of European explorers and traders mainly across the African continents.
-Trade beads are also found in the United States and Canada, and throughout Latin America.
+Sometimes called Slave Beads, these were decorative beads used between the16th and 20th centuries as a currency to be exchanged for goods, services and labour.
+Made mostly by Venetian merchants they were used to ease the passage of European explorers and traders, mainly across the African continents, but trade beads were also used in North America and Canada, and throughout Latin America.
 The production of trade beads became so popular that literally tons of beads were used for this purpose with the beads used as ballast in ships for the outbound trip.
-The beads and other trade items were then exchanged for human cargo as well as ivory, gold and other goods desired in Europe and around the world.
-In part the success of this form of currency can be attributed to the high intrinsic value African people placed upon decorative items.
-Africans often used beads for currency and wealth storage with social status determined by the quality, quantity and style of jewellery worn.
+The beads and other trade items were then exchanged for human cargo as well as ivory, gold and other goods desirable in Europe and around the world.
+In part, the success of this form of currency can be attributed to the high intrinsic value African people placed upon decorative items.
+Africans often used beads for currency and wealth storage, with social status determined by the quality, quantity and style of jewellery worn.
 This created a high demand for trade beads in Africa.
 To this end the beads were usually large, bright, colourful and often cylindrical in shape.
 To learn more about the European glass industries role in this trade read our History of Venetian Glass.

 Above are two Venetian glass African Trade beads from the early 1900s – a feathered elbow bead and a millefiori bead.